BiocPy/.github/profile/README.md

 pip install biocpy
 ```

 Packages can also be installed individually.
 Checkout docs for installation instructions.

+If you want to contribute to biocpy, checkout the [developer guide](https://github.com/BiocPy/developer_guide).